Airborne Wind Energy Projects

 Meridional stands for “multiscale modelling for wind farm design, performance assessment and loading”.
 Over the next four years the partners will work on a comprehensively validated framework based on an open-source platform which will draw on an integrated knowledge and data hub to allow the efficient and accurate assessment of the performance and loads experienced by onshore, offshore, and airborne wind energy systems.

-Task 48 provides a platform for the open exchange of ideas, experience, and techniques of AWE
+Task 48 provides a platform for the open exchange of ideas, experience, and technique AWE

 Started in 2021 Task 48 aims to build a strong community that works together to identify and mitigate the barriers to the development and deployment of airborne wind energy systems.
 We provide a structured forum for international collaborations between researchers, supply chains, and users to exchange needs, ideas, and experiences.